Rokhlin dimension for actions of residually finite groups: Introduction

-The main purpose of this paper is to generalize the concept of Rokhlin dimension to actions of all countable, discrete and residually finite groups and to extend the results from \cite{HirshbergWinterZacharias14} and \cite{Szabo14} to this setting.
-Moreover, we enlarge the class of \cstar-dynamical systems under consideration to non-unital \cstar-algebras, and cocycle actions instead of ordinary actions.
-We give two equivalent characterizations, one involving approximate towers of positive elements on algebraic level, and one using central sequence algebras.
-Along the way, we pinpoint the condition on a group that yields an applicable theory following the example of \cite{HirshbergWinterZacharias14}.
-This, in turn, unifies all the arguments made (so far separately) for finite groups and the integers.
-The crucial new ingredient turns out to be the box space $\square_\sigma G$ (in the sense of Roe, see \cite[11.24]{RoeCG}) associated to a residually finite group $G$ and some chosen sequence of finite-index subgroups $\sigma = (G_n)_n$.
-It turns out that a group yields an interesting Rokhlin dimension theory, if it admits a box space with finite asymptotic dimension.
-This observation culminates in Theorem \ref{Hauptsatz}, where we establish the following upper bound for the nuclear dimension of (twisted) crossed products:
+The benefit of this generalization is threefold: it not only allows us to study a wider class of examples, but also unifies all the arguments made (so far separately) for finite groups and the integers, and provides a clearer conceptual picture for how the Rokhlin dimension relates to \cstar-algebraic regularity properties such as the nuclear dimension.
+The crucial insight is that the applications of the Rokhlin dimension require a complementary ingredient of coarse geometric nature, namely the box space $\square_\sigma G$ (in the sense of Roe, see~\cite[11.24]{RoeCG}) associated to a residually finite group $G$ and some chosen sequence of finite-index subgroups $\sigma = (G_n)_n$.
+It turns out that a group yields an interesting Rokhlin dimension theory if it admits a box space with finite asymptotic dimension.
+This insight culminates in Theorem~\ref{Hauptsatz}, where we establish the following upper bound for the nuclear dimension of (twisted) crossed products: